Professional Learning Through Micro-Credentials

 What are micro-credentials?

-A micro-credential is professional learning that allows an educator to demonstrate competency for a discrete skill that can be demonstrated through the submission of artifacts scored by trained assessors against a rubric.
-After successful completion of the micro-credential, educators receive a digital badge to display as evidence of consistent and effective use of the target skill in their professional practice.
+A micro-credential is professional learning that allows an educator to demonstrate competency for a discrete skill through the submission of artifacts scored by trained assessors against a rubric.
+After successfully completing the micro-credential, educators receive a digital badge to display as evidence of consistent and effective use of the target skill in their professional practice.

 Why earn micro-credentials?

-Micro-credentials allow educators time to learn, to reflect, and to implement content that will impact their professional practices and lead to higher achievement for students.
-Micro-credentials also allow educators the flexibility to personalize learning experiences that are relevant to the needs of their students and backed by research as best-practices.
-Micro-credentials provide a way to recognize educators for existing skills and talents or newly acquired skills that are demonstrated in the educators' own time and in their own space.
+Micro-credentials allow educators to learn, reflect, and implement content that will impact their professional practices and lead to higher student achievement.
+They also allow educators the flexibility to personalize learning experiences that are relevant to their students' needs and backed by research as best practices.
+Micro-credentials provide a way to recognize educators for existing skills and talents or newly acquired skills demonstrated in the educators' own time and education.

 How are micro-credentials being used in Arkansas?

 DESE recognizes micro-credentials as part of a comprehensive system of professional development.
-Currently, DESE approved micro-credentials are used in a variety of ways to support teachers at all stages of the career continuum.
+Currently, DESE-approved micro-credentials are used in various ways to support teachers at all stages of the career continuum.

 DESE is excited to offer micro-credentials on a variety of skills relevant to Arkansas educators.
-The Office of Educator Effectiveness and Licensure is currently providing micro-credentials at no cost to Arkansas teachers and administrators through ArkansasIDEAS.
-To enroll in your first micro-credentials visit: https://ideas.myarkansaspbs.org/micro-credentials
+The Office of Educator Effectiveness and Licensure provides micro-credentials at no cost to Arkansas teachers and administrators through ArkansasIDEAS.
+To enroll in your first micro-credentials, visit: https://ideas.myarkansaspbs.org/micro-credentials

-Pedagogy Assessment Micro-credential: An educator teaching under a Provisional Professional Teaching License (PPTL) may choose to complete micro-credentials to take the place of the Praxis Principles of Learning and Teaching (PLT) as a measure of pedagogical assessment.
+: An educator teaching under a Provisional Professional Teaching License (PPTL) may choose to complete micro-credentials to replace the Praxis Principles of Learning and Teaching (PLT) as a measure of pedagogical assessment.
 In addition, the PPTL educator may complete micro-credentials to fulfill the requirement for the additional 12 hours of training in pedagogy each year.
-Currently, the following micro-credentials are available to teachers working under a PPTL:
+To learn more, please speak to your licensure advisor.

 Arkansas Teacher Career Continuum: Career Professionals seeking to earn the Master Professional Educator or Lead Professional Educator designation can select from approved micro-credential pathways to earn these distinctions for licensure.